Ben Steel: Czech Republic

 In 2007 Steel moved to Prague in the Czech Republic.

-However, in August 2007 Steel briefly flew back to Australia for a supporting role in the indie feature film Four of a Kind (aka Disclosure) directed by Fiona Cockrane.
+However, in August 2007 Steel briefly flew back to Australia for a supporting role in the indie feature film Four of a Kind (a.k.a.
+Disclosure) directed by Fiona Cockrane.

 Former Home and Away hunk Ben Steel has snuck back into Oz to star in the low-budget psychological thriller Disclosure.
 After splitting with fiancee Deni Hines and leaving Summer Bay five years ago, Steel has divided his time between Hollywood, New York, London and Prague- chalking up gigs for his acting portfolio.
 While he remains tight-lipped about his latest project, he said being home may lead to him returning for good.

 Returning to the Czech Republic, he was cast in the role of Fletcher in the much anticipated Solomon Kane with James Purefoy.
 The 2008 film was set in the late 16th Century during Puritan times and was based on the classic novel written by Robert E. Howard.
 The film was entirely shot in Prague during the middle of winter.

 Steel scored his next big screen role in 2009 when he was cast in Red Tails, which was produced by George Lucas and stars Cuba Gooding Jr and Terrence Howard and was released in 2012.